emcrisostomo/fsw/README.md

     begin to misbehave as soon as the fsw process runs out of file descriptors.
     In this case, fsw dumps one error on standard error for every file that cannot be opened.
+  * The inotify monitor, available on Linux since kernel 2.6.13, has no known limitations.
   * The poll monitor, available on any platform, only relies on available CPU and memory to perform its task.
 The performance of this monitor degrades linearly with the number of files being watched.

 Usage recommendations are as follows:

-  * On OS X, use only the FSEvents monitor.
+  * On OS X, use only the FSEvents monitor (which is the default behaviour).
+  * On Linux, use the inotify monitor (which is the default behaviour).
   * If the number of files to observe is sufficiently small, use the kqueue monitor.
 Beware that on some systems the maximum number of file descriptors that can be opened by a process is set to a very low value (values as low